~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 Wistful Wind Whining

 Magic was gone from the world.
-In the void it'd left behind a relentless, inexorable sound-wave vibrated deteriorating tones of emptiness and hopelessness.
+In the void it'd left behind a relentless, inexorable sound-wave vibrated deteriorating tones of hollow emptiness and despair.
 An unbearable oscillation of desolate, defenceless seclusion.
 The fall tempest was also gone by now but its roaring echo lingered on, ever so vaguely yet so indisputably there, somewhere, in the far away distance.
 Soaring menacingly in dark discern I felt it like an audible undercurrent at low noon.

-I wondered about it, wondered about it all.
-Especially I wondered if the fall tempest had went away for just a short while, just to catch its breath only to return upon me with renewed strength from its gathering with emptiness.
+wondered if the fall tempest had went away for just a short while, you know, just to catch its breath only to return upon me with renewed strength from its gathering with emptiness.
 Or, was it, perhaps, slowly but truly withdrawing from me?
 The mere thought made my heart beat faster.
-Would I one day, maybe not too far from now, wake up and notice a strange silence in the air, awake to a feeling of peculiar and astounding calm surrounding me?
+Would I one day, maybe not too far from now, wake up and notice a strange noiselessness in the air, a sound and sense of silence never experienced before, awake to a feeling of peculiar and astounding calm surrounding me?
 Perhaps it would be like an underwater sensation?
-Glittering sunbeams illumined a wondrously warm and exquisitely beautiful underwater-world.
-Calm azure green-blue water so soft and zestful to the touch, interlaced in sunlit gold with shimmering thin intense-blue swaths as an occasional sunbeam playfully struck an unexpected silver-clinging chord in the great anthem.
-In the water a spectrum of light-green and yellow-shaded seaweeds and strong rainbow-colored flowers slowly floated about in harmony with the dampen, peaceful underwater motions.
+With glittering sunbeams illumining a wondrously warm and exquisitely beautiful underwater-world.
+Calm green-blue water going in an azure nuance, water so soft and zestful to the touch, interlaced in sunlit gold with shimmering, thin intense-blue swaths as an occasional sunbeam playfully struck an unexpected silver-clinging chord in the great anthem.
+Within the water a spectrum of light-green and yellow-shaded seaweeds, together with strong rainbow-coloured flowers, slowly floated about in harmony with the dampen, peaceful underwater motions.

-'d blown away all of the awful debris that like a malign cloud had shadowed and greyed the Light of life since times of yore.
+Maybe, hopefully, I would stay ponderous for merely the briefest of moments and then, oh then! – then my heart would recognize it and realize the delightfully mind-blowing truth: that not only was the fall tempest gone for ever and for real, but also, with its infuriated gale it'd blown away all of the awful debris that like a malign cloud had shadowed and greyed the Light of life since times of yore.
 It was gone!
-It'd been vaporised from the face of the earth from one second to another, and the place of soul-suffocating dread and cold, calamitous desolation had turned into a realm of pacific peace and ravishing, loving colors; a soul-soothing tranquillity never heard, felt or experienced before was now everywhere to be found.
+It'd been vanquished from the face of the earth from one second to another, and the place of soul-suffocating dread, cold, calamitous desolation had turned into a realm of pacific peace and ravishing, loving colours.
+A soul-soothing tranquillity never heard, felt or experienced before was now everywhere to be found.

-Yes my friend, I could see this so clearly in my mind's eye, or, I believe the vision actually took place in my heart's eye.
-There I could sense how it would look like, be like, feel like … Even though the roaring echo of the ghastly fall tempest was still so threateningly close and hence, with its far-fetching tentacles translusive limbs forged in the tainted heart of Hell itself still held me in its icy-cold stranglehold.
-And even with the terror sound-wave of the void resounding throughout eternity, inexorably casting its havocked shadow on the world, overriding it with depression.
+the roaring echo of the ghastly tempest was still so threateningly close and hence, with its far-fetching tentacles – translusive limbs forged in the tainted heart of Hell itself – still held me in its icy-cold stranglehold.
+Yes, even with the terror sound-waves of the void and tempest overpowering me, echos resounding all throughout eternity, casting havocked shadows onto the whole world, overriding it with depression.
 Yes, sister, even so I could see this vision as lucid as were it already here.
 I could sense it to the fullest.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪
+♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫ ♫ ♪ ♫

 The darkness is so very huge, tiny, tiny Trossle.